 We will be working from the top down when assembling the shaker portion.

-Before you glue, verify the direction of the bunnies and the acetate sheet and the white backing.
+Before you glue, verify the direction of the bunnies on the acetate sheet and the white backing.
 You want them all facing in the same direction before you glue anything.

 Glue your 3 bunnies (the 3 separate color bunny pieces) onto the acetate piece.
 In my case, I use heavy-duty sheet protectors instead as I don’t have acetate sheets on hand.
 This works well.
 Once all 3 bunnies are on the acetate, place them under a book to let them dry.